Spencerman1/rbga-declaration-strategic-advancement/README.md

 ---

-## 🔒 Classification: PRIVATE – Time-Stamped Record
+## 🔒 Classification: – Time-Stamped Record
 This repository contains a formal, time-stamped Declaration of Strategic Advancement and Intent concerning the full operational activation of the **Reflexive Behavioral Governance Authority (RBGA™)**.
 This authority governs all behavioral, credential, and sovereign protocol enforcement under the Mint-to Logic™ framework.

 ---